DANIELA BEVERVANSO

 hello@dani.studio

-As the co-founder of IntoHaus, a creative and cultural agency, I am an exhibition and cultural projects director working internationally between Europe and Brazil.
-My practice is dedicated to developing and delivering multidisciplinary projects across contemporary art, exhibition-making, performance, and the moving image.
+Co-founder of IntoHaus, a creative and cultural agency, I am an exhibition and cultural projects director operating internationally between Europe and Brazil.
+My practice is dedicated to developing and delivering multidisciplinary projects at the intersection of contemporary art, exhibition-making, performance, and the moving image.

-With over two decades of experience, my career began in film and advertising as a Production Designer for major agencies like Publicis, Ogilvy, and McCann.
-Leading large creative and technical teams on campaigns for brands such as Microsoft, Nivea, and Canon, I honed my skills in aesthetic direction, strategic planning, and complex logistics.
-This background now informs my approach to directing cultural projects, bridging the gap between a creative vision and its physical execution.
+With a career spanning over two decades, I began in film and advertising as a Production Designer for global agencies including Publicis, Ogilvy, and McCann.
+Orchestrating large-scale creative and technical teams for brands such as Microsoft, Nivea, and Canon, I refined my expertise in aesthetic direction, strategic planning, and complex logistics.
+This background shapes my approach to cultural leadership, helping me bridge the gap between creative vision and its physical realisation.

-Today, I channel this experience into collaborating with a diverse range of partners, including artists, institutions, cultural organisations, and brands seeking to engage with culture.
-My work encompasses the entire project lifecycle, from conceptual strategy and artistic direction to hands-on production, team coordination, and spatial strategy.
-In 2023, I expanded my practice by founding Into.Gallery, a contemporary art platform that develops exhibitions in flexible and itinerant formats, continuing my commitment to bringing art to new and diverse audiences.
+Today, I channel this multifaceted experience into collaborations with a diverse network of artists, cultural organisations, and brands seeking to engage meaningfully with the arts.
+My work encompasses the entire project lifecycle: from conceptual strategy and artistic direction to hands-on production and spatial strategy.
+In 2023, I further expanded my reach by founding Into.Gallery, a contemporary art platform dedicated to flexible, itinerant formats, continuing my commitment to democratising art and engaging new audiences worldwide.

 CONTACT